 - Explore the history and culture of Siem Reap at the Angkor National Museum, just over the road from the Old French Quarter.

-Best Airbnb in Old French Quarter: Second Floor Studio
+Best Airbnb: Second Floor Studio

 Ananda’s is a Siem-Reap based co-living platform.
 The place is a renovated 20-year old shop in a vibrant, yet quiet area of Siem Reap’s Kandal Village.
 The studio is located on the second floor, accessible via stairs (no elevator).
 It has air-conditioning and a ceiling fan.
 The room opens up onto a semi-private balcony, with a magnificent view on Wat Preah Prom Rath.
 The rooftop is accessible until 10 pm and is a perfect location to relax after a long day of sightseeing at the temples of Angkor.